infracloudio/moodle-acorn/tutorial.md

 ```

 ## Deploying the Moodle Application
-In this post we will deploy Moodle
+In this post we will deploy Moodle.

 In the Acorn platform, there are two ways you can try this sample application.
 1. Using Acorn platform dashboard.